Topics on this page

 Fix the upgrade issue on Solaris 11

-A problem may occur if you previously installed Deep Security Agent 9.0 on Solaris 11, and then upgraded the agent software to 11.0 directly without first installing 9.0.0-5616 or a later 9.0 agent.
+A problem may occur if you previously installed version 9.0 of the agent on Solaris 11, and then upgraded the agent software to 11.0 directly without first installing 9.0.0-5616 or a later 9.0 agent.
 In this scenario, the agent may fail to start up after the upgrade and may appear as offline in Workload Security.
 To fix this issue: